-COLLEGE AND CAREER READY Engagement Actively participate Arrive and leave prepared Be an active listener Be on time Be ready to learn Complete homework Follow adult directions Listen attentively Maintain focus on the lesson Participate positively Stay on task Critical Thinking Complete assignments Create authentic work Practice academic honesty Find resources to help you pass every class Give and receive feedback respectfully Know the resources available Produce quality work Think critically, creatively and collaboratively to overcome challenges Use research materials to improve our learning Mindset Accept responsibility for your actions Ask for help appropriately Push yourself to achieve your best Attend school activities and events Be a good citizen Challenge yourself to do your best Foster school spirit Learning Process ▲ Check grades weekly ▲ Check your assignment notebook to make sure you have your materials to do your homework ▲ Cooperate with others ▲ Develop good study habits ▲ Follow guidelines in student planner respo estab unce one has an equal voice in the creation of expectations and procedures.
-This creates a community that is insible for each other and the productive processes of collaboration.
-Expectations and procedures are ilished as agreements with everyone.
-This builds a community around values and norms rather than rtainty, mere suggestions on how we relate to each other, and top down demands.
-1. 1.
-Circles are used both in classroom and non-classroom settings 2.
-Circles are used for community building / welcoming 3.
+COLLEGE AND CAREER READY Engagement A Actively participate A Arrive and leave prepared Be an active listener Be on time Be ready to learn Complete homework Follow adult directions Listen attentively Maintain focus on the lesson Participate positively Stay on task Critical Thinking ▲ Complete assignments ▲ Create authentic work ▲ Practice academic honesty ▲ Find resources to help you pass every class ▲ Give and receive feedback respectfully ▲ Know the resources available ▲ Produce quality work ▲ Think critically, creatively and collaboratively to overcome challenges ▲ Use research materials to improve our learning Mindset A Accept responsibility for your actions Ask for help appropriately Push yourself to achieve your best Attend school activities and events Be a good citizen Challenge yourself to do your best Foster school spirit Learning Process ▲ Check grades weekly ▲ Check your assignment notebook to make sure you have your materials to do your homework ▲ Cooperate with others ▲ Develop good study habits ▲ Follow guidelines in student planner uncertainty, mere suggestions on how we relate to each other, and top down demands.
+Lincoln Public Schools, 2019 Circles are used both in classroom and non-classroom settings 1.
+2. Circles are used for community building / welcoming 3.
 Circles are used for restoring or repairing harm.
-4. Restorative circles, or other circles to repair harm, are co-facilitated by the RP Coach or administrator as agreed upon by staff.
-5. Purpose of circle is clearly stated before the circle begins 6.
-Circle keeper is identified for each circle event (can be staff or student) 7.
-Circle keeper consistently states circle guidelines 8.
+Restorative circles, or other circles to repair harm, are co-facilitated by the RP Coach or administrator 4. as agreed upon by staff.
+5. Purpose of circle is clearly stated before the circle begins Circle keeper is identified for each circle event (can be staff or student) 6.
+7. Circle keeper consistently states circle guidelines 8.
 Circle keeper initiates dialogue using a talking piece 9.
 Circle keeper provides the opportunity for all participants to speak in turn 10.
 Circle guidelines have been aligned to SW Expectations 11.
 Students have contributed to establishment of circle values